stephenberry/glaze/README.md

 The value `v` passed to the lambda function will be a `Thing` object, and the lambda function allows us to make the subclass invisible to the object interface.

+> Note that remapping can also be achieved through pointers/references, as glaze treats values, pointers, and references in the same manner when writing/reading.

 ## Enums

 In JSON enums are used in their string form.
 In binary they are used in their integer form.